phupro353/a/readme.md

                  -  at: p.glitch ("YOUR-ARRAS-SERVER")

 - p.glitch is the name of your Arras.io server hosted on Glitch.com.
 For example, ("arrasio5")
-- It also accepts
+- It also works with servers hosted on Heroku, simply change `p.glitch` to `p.heroku` and fill in your server normally.
-- type is the gamemode of your server.
+- Type is the gamemode of your server.
 For example, "4TDM" for 4 Team Deathmatch, "FFA" for Free For All.
-- code isn't important
+- Code isn't important

 # Credits
 - Original Client by ProKameron